Ficci director general: India must act now to create a resilient energy ecosystem for the future | Mint

 INSUFFICIENT EVIDENCE

-— No evidence in archive to verify the passage of the Shanti Bill.
+No evidence found in web searches or Wikipedia to confirm the passage of the Shanti Bill.

 PENDING